psalqvist/katacoda-scenarios/test-scenario/step2.md

 Here we set the working directory, copy the dependencies, install dependencies, copy our index.js, select port and finally run the command `node index.js`.

-Now it is time to craete the docker image by running `docker build -t <Docker Hub username>/kubernetes-tutorial .`.
+Now it is time to craete the docker image by running:

+`docker build -t <Docker Hub username>/kubernetes-tutorial .`

 It is important to use your exact **Docker Hub username**, otherwise we won't be able to push the image to Docker Hub.

 Let's login to docker by running `docker login` from the terminal and enter your username and password.